Valentina Fluchaire: Career

 The 15th Miss International Queen pageant, was held on 7 March 2020, at Pattaya, Chonburi in Thailand.
-Jazell Barbie Royale of the United States crowned her successor, Valentina Fluchaire of Mexico at the end of the event.
+Jazell Barbie Royale of the United States crowned her successor, Fluchaire of Mexico at the end of the event.
 She is the second Mexican to win the transsexual beauty pageant Miss International Queen.

+In 2020, Fluchaire received the "LGBTIQ Personality + Revelation" award, recognized as the inaugural honor for the LGBTIQ community in Mexico, highlighting her contributions to positive representation.
+Through digital platforms and media appearances, she has advocated for human rights, equality, and reduced stigma faced by transgender individuals, though specific collaborations with organizations remain limited in public records.

+Beyond advocacy, she supports non-LGBTQ+-specific charitable efforts, including aid to children battling cancer via the Corazón Azul initiative in Manzanillo, Colima, demonstrating a commitment to community welfare in her hometown.